-The conclusion about a completed Temple not being a prerequisite is based on what is found in Ezra 3.
+The conclusion about a completed Temple not being a prerequisite was based on what is found in Ezra 3.

 To learn more about the red heifer and renewed animal sacrifices, read our article dated September 1, 2015.
 And, read our August 25, 2014 article.
 It also explains the difference in Jewish and Islamic views about the Messiah and the end of this age.